cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

     we advise that you do these critical operations under the guidance of a professional support company.

-The above steps might be integrated in the `cnpg` plugin at some stage in the future.
+The above steps might be integrated into the `cnpg` plugin at some stage in the future.

 ### Logs